 In August 2020, the FASB issued ASU No. 2020-06, Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40), which simplifies the accounting for convertible instruments.
 The guidance removes certain accounting models that separate the embedded conversion features from the host contract for convertible instruments.
-Either a modified retrospective method of transition is permissible for the adoption of this standard.
+Either a modified retrospective method of transition or a fully retrospective method of transition or a fully retrospective method of transition is permissible for the adoption of this standard.
 ASU No. 2020-06 is effective for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
-The Company adopted ASU No. 2020-06 as of June 1, 2022, using the modified retrospective method.
+The Company adopted ASU No. 2020-06 as 10 fun 1, 2022, using the modified retrospective method.
 The adoption of ASU No. 2020-06 had no impact on the Company's balance sheets, statements of operations, cash flows or financial statement disclosures.

-In May 2021, the FASB issued ASU No. 2021-04, Earnings Per Share (Topic 260), Debt - Modifications and Extinguishments (Subtopic 470-50), Compensation - Stock Compensation (Topic 718), and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40): Issuer's Accounting for Certain Modifications or Exchanges of Freestanding Equity-Classified Written Call Options.
+In May 2021, the FASB issued ASU No. 2021-04.
+Earnings Per Share (Topic 260), Debt-Modifications and Extinguishments (Subtopic 470-50), Compensation - Stock Compensation (Topic 718), and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Issuer's Accounting for Certain Modifications or Exchanges of Freestanding Equity-Classified Written Call Options.
 ASU 2021-04 addresses the accounting for certain modifications or exchanges of freestanding equity-classified written call options (e.g., warrants).
-Entities should treat a modification of the terms or conditions, or an exchange of a freestanding equity-classified written call option that remains equity-classified after modification or exchange, as an exchange of the original instrument for a new instrument.
-Guidance should be applied prospectively after the date of initial application.
-ASU 2021-04 is effective for fiscal years beginning after December 15, 2021, and interim periods within those fiscal years, with early adoption permitted.
+Entities should treat a modification of the terms or conditions, or an exchange of a freestanding equity-classified written call option that remains equity-classified written call options (e.g., warrants).
+Entities should treat a modification of the terms or call options.